There are many boards available now.

 plotting DS18S20 temperature readings using SVG

-snake game The Raspberry Pi has a snake game on the AstroPi.
+snake game The Raspberry Pi has a snake game on the AstroPi?.
 It shows how to poll the joystick. http://www.dougrice.plus.com/dev/PiStuff/snake/ has reworks to read usb games controller.